apache/apisix-dashboard/docs/api/api.md

 ### /apisix/admin/services

 #### GET
-##### Description:
+##### Summary:

-Return the service list according to the specified page number and page size, and can search by name
+Return the service list according to the specified page number and page size, and can search services by name.

 ##### Parameters